 In Iceland, the speed limit in urban areas is 50 kilometers (30 miles) an hour and 90 on rural paved roads.
 This technically means you could tour the entire Ring Road in about 17 hours’ driving time.
 But that’s not recommended!

 Not only because it’ll be an exhausting journey and it’s all dependent on the weather and road conditions, but also because where’s the fun in that?
 The journey is so important, and in Iceland, the journey is worth taking your time.

-We recommend a minimum of a week or 6 to 8 days in Iceland.
+We recommend a minimum of a week or 6 days to 8 days in Iceland for a Ring Road trip.
 This way you’ll be able to drive comfortably around the country while also soaking up the sights.